Quote-request guide

 Teams that need controlled answers from service pages, policy pages, pricing notes, and FAQs, plus a Collect Leads action or custom action for structured quote context.

-Chatbase documents lead collection and custom actions, but an action is not the same as a proven quote engine.
-Keep custom calculators, booking, payment, account, or CRM updates human-reviewed until the exact workflow is tested.
+Chatbase documents lead collection and custom actions, but an action is not automatically a safe quote engine.
+Use calculators or account writes only when the exact workflow is tested, repeatable, and has a fallback.

 Check Chatbase